How long have you been together, and how did you meet?

 K: Aww!
 That’s so sweet!
 We did start spending time together really almost immediately after meeting.

 Aside from your wedding, what is your favorite memory together.

 A: We spent our first summer together apart.
 I was back in Austin, Texas, and she was still in California.
-I came to visit for a weekend and it was like falling in love all over again.
-At a local beach, we swam together, and it felt like we had the whole ocean to ourselves.
-Totally magical.
+I came to visit for a weekend, and it was like falling in love all over again.
+We swam together at a local beach, and it felt like we had the whole ocean to ourselves.
+Magical.

 K: It sounds silly, but the times that we have shared while driving on long road trips are some of my favorites!
 Our most favorite pastime is chatting, and long, open roads work really well for that.
-There was one night where it was really late and freezing cold outside in New Mexico that never fails to crack me up because of the crazy things we saw together!
+One night, it was really late and freezing cold outside in New Mexico that never fails to crack me up because of the crazy things we saw together!

 Tell us about the proposal.

-We walked down to the beach, both knowing what was coming, sat on an empty lifeguard stand and talked about our future together.
+We walked to the beach, both knowing what was coming, sat on an empty lifeguard stand, and talked about our future together.
 Finally, I pulled out the ring and asked.
 She said yes, then surprised me by producing a ring of her own for me!